1300 830 830

 1. Franchise Dispute Resolution

-• the nature of the dispute; and
+(a) the nature of the dispute;

-• what outcome the complainant wants; and
+(b) what outcome the complainant wants; and

 2. Misleading Conduct

-The Australian Consumer Law provides that a person must not, in trade or commerce, engage in misleading conduct or conduct which is likely to mislead or deceive.
+The Australian Consumer Law provides that a person must not, in trade or commerce, engage in misleading conduct or conduct which is likely to mislead or deceive

 Conduct is "misleading or deceptive" if it induces or it is capable of inducing error.